BIOGRAPHY

 Ni Nyoman SrayamurtikantiSpeech Delay

-Echoes of Gamelan explores the influence of gamelan music on western composers, as well as how our music perception changes depending on the context.
-Colin McPhee’s transcriptions of Balinese ceremonial music are interwoven with pieces by Godowsky, Debussy, Holst, and Crumb.
-This juxtaposition prompts us to listen to each piece from outside the western tradition and to experience compositional time differently.
+Echoes of Gamelan explores the influence of gamelan music on Western composers, as well as how our music perception changes depending on the context.
+Colin McPhee’s transcriptions of Balinese ceremonial music are interwoven with pieces by Godowsky, Debussy, and Holst.
+This juxtaposition prompts us to listen to each piece from outside the Western tradition and to experience compositional time differently.
 Debussy heard gamelan music for the first time at the 1889 Exposition Universelle in Paris.
 This exposure made a huge impact on his development and by extension on many composers to come.
+Brian Baumbusch’s Penrose Prologue, commissioned by ZOFO, is inspired by gamelan heterophony.
 The program closes with pieces by Balinese composers Putu Septa and Ni Nyoman Srayamurtikanti.
-Putu Septa’s piece is written for piano duet while Srayamurtikanti’s piece Speech Delay was originally written for Balinese shadow-puppet theater instruments and transcribed for ZOFO by Brian Baumbusch.
+Putu Septa’s piece Social Cohesion is written for ZOFO while Srayamurtikanti’s piece Speech Delay was originally written for Balinese shadow-puppet theater instruments and transcribed for ZOFO by Brian Baumbusch.
 Just as Debussy did with Western classical music more than a hundred years ago, Putu Septa and Srayamurtikanti are exploring the outer reaches of traditional gamelan music.

 Mind Meld: Composers Share the Bench